aio-libs/aiohttp/docs/client.rst

     >>> yield from r.text()
     '{"cookies": {"cookies_are": "working"}}'

-With :ref:`connection pooling<client-keep-alive>` you can share cookies between
+With :ref:`connection pooling<aiohttp-client-keep-alive>` you can
-requests:
+share cookies between requests:

 .. code-block:: python
    :emphasize-lines: 1